digitalfabrik/react-sticky-headroom/README.md

 * `height?: number` (Optional) The height of the `children` node.
 Used for calculating the stickyTop position for a sticky ancestor in `onStickyTopChanged`
 * `onStickyTopChanged?: (number) => void` Fired, when Headroom changes its state and `height` is provided.
 Passes the calculated stickyTop position of an ancestor node.
 * `positionStickyDisabled?: boolean` (Optional, Default: `false`) If true, the header will stay static (e.g. for edge 16 support)
+* `parent: ?HTMLElement` (Optional, Default: `document.documentElement`) The parent element firing the scroll event.
+* `zIndex: number` (Optional, Default: 1) The z-index used by the wrapper.
+* `className?: string` (Optional) A classname for applying custom styles to the wrapper.
+Use at your own risk.

 Edge 16 has had issues with css property `position: sticky` together with `direction: rtl`.
 This has been fixed in Edge 17.